chapel-lang/chapel/man/chpl.rst

 **--[no-]formal-domain-checks**

-    Enable [disable] run-time checks to ensure that an actual array argument’s domain matches its formal array argument’s domain in terms of (a) describing the same index set and (b) having an equivalent domain map (if the formal domain explicitly specifies a domain map).
+    Enable [disable] run-time checks to ensure that an actual array argument's domain matches its formal array argument's domain in terms of (a) describing the same index set and (b) having an equivalent domain map (if the formal domain explicitly specifies a domain map).